Our Response to COVID-19

 We’re committed to taking proactive measures to safeguard our employees, agents, policyholders and injured workers during this challenging crisis.
 We’re also offering necessary support to lesson the impact of COVID-19 through our People First Relief Program.

 For the additional benefit of our customers, below are several commonly asked questions and resources that will assist you in understanding our response to this unprecedented situation.

 Senate Bill 1159

 Employers will face a $10,000 fine if there are false reports or they fail to submit information.
-For further information, please visit our Senate Bill 1159 page.
+For a full summary of the bill, reporting instructions and frequently asked questions, please visit our Senate Bill 1159 page.

 Information for Agents

 AF Group (including Accident Fund, Third Coast Underwriters, United Heartland and CompWest) is committed to helping our policyholders during this unprecedented national health crisis by providing premium relief to businesses that have slowed or temporarily ceased operations by offering midterm payroll changes on an expedited basis.

 If you are requesting payroll reduction to $0, please reach out to your business development consultant to discuss whether the business is still operational.
 Our preference is that you keep policy payrolls no lower than $10,000.
 Please note that all payroll changes are done on an annual basis, not pro-rata.

 For insureds who pay premium through our AccuPremium payroll reporting option (not applicable to United Heartland), their premiums are determined by actual payroll.
 They should continue to report payrolls as they typically would each time — and if payrolls are lower, report accordingly within AccuPremium and the system will generate a lower premium amount due on their policy.
 If their firm is temporarily closed, they should continue to report $0 payroll based on their payroll reporting frequency for the duration of the closure.
 As business resumes under “normal” conditions, premiums will be based on the actual payroll they enter.